-23. We are improving the oversight of the non-bank sector's viability, corporate governance, and risk management practices.
-We transferred the regulatory and supervisory responsibilities for the oversight of Non-Bank Credit Organizations (NBCO), savings and lending associations, credit history bureaus, insurance companies, and insurance intermediaries to the NBM effective July 1, 2023.
-Following the transfer, we are currently upgrading the reporting requirements for NBCOs and optimizing and digitalizing the processes for insurers.
-The NCFM adopted secondary legislation on licensing, qualified shareholders, and fit-and-proper and prudential requirements (end-June 2023 SB, met) and the NBM will prepare and adopt the remaining necessary secondary legislation for Pillar II and III of Solvency II (new end-September 2024 SB).
-With help of the EU Twinning Project, the NBM is preparing a Balance Sheets Review specification to assess the readiness of insurers for implementation of Pillar I of Solvency II.
+24. We are improving the oversight of the non-bank sector's viability, corporate governance, and risk management practices.
+We have transferred to the NBM the regulatory and supervisory responsibilities for the oversight of Non-Bank Credit Organizations (NBCO), savings and lending associations, credit history bureaus, insurance companies, and insurance intermediaries effective July 1, 2023.
+Following the transfer, we have been upgrading the reporting requirements for NBCOs, which were adopted in January and effective as of July 2024.
+The supervision and regulation of the sector will continue to be geared towards ensuring financial stability while being guided by the principle of proportionality.
+Regarding the state automated information system on MTPL (RCA data), we have made significant progress in optimizing and digitalizing the processes for insurers, including by updating the logging system for actions performed on the data, integrating it with the MConnect platform, and developing new digital tools.
+The NCFM adopted secondary legislation on licensing, qualified shareholders, and fit-and-proper and prudential requirements (end-June 2023 SB, met). and the NBM will continue preparing the remaining necessary secondary legislation for Pillar II and III of Solvency II and will adopt it by September (end-September 2024 SB).
+Following the conclusion of the EU Twinning Project, the NBM is preparing a Balance Sheets Review specification to assess the readiness of insurers for implementation of Pillar I of Solvency II.
+In parallel, the NBM is preparing the legislation for transposing Pillar I, with the goal to adopt it in 2026, with the date of the entry into force considering the results of the Balance Sheets Review.